-Soda Springs Ski Area: Best for busy bunnies
+Soda Springs Ski Area: Best for young beginners

 If you’re planning on skiing at Soda Springs it’s a separate ticket from the Planet Kids section of Soda Springs but a good value nonetheless.
 A sign near the bottom of the hill proudly states that Soda Springs is the oldest still operating ski area in California and it definitely has an old-school feel.
-There are only a few chair lifts, two-man of course, no high-speed quad chairs here.
-And the atmosphere is laid back, family oriented and without all the glimmer of the larger resorts just down the road.
+There are only a few chair lifts, two-seaters of course, no high-speed quad chairs here.
+The atmosphere is laid back, family oriented and without all the glimmer of the larger Lake Tahoe ski resorts.
 On a perfect blue-bird powder weekend day we were pleasantly surprised to find that even with glorious conditions the lift lines were still short to non-existent.
 This quaint little ski area doesn’t boast a lot of runs but the short lines and affordability make it a nice place to let your kids burn off some energy for a few hours.
 Pros: Not crowded.
 Easy to navigate.
 Cons: Small.
 Doesn’t open until 10am.

-If your child is excited about the idea of chair lifts and skiing but you don’t need all the glitz of a higher end resort, this is the place for you.
+If your child is excited about the idea of chair lifts and skiing a bigger mountain but you don’t boutiques and artisan coffee shops, this is the place for you.
 Diamond Peak caters to families and has several deals to make skiing with kids relatively affordable.
 You can buy a ticket that allows you access to both of the beginner chair lifts which is plenty for the novice skier.
 It’s an easy and short tram ride from the parking lot to the lodge, making transporting equipment or returning to the car for forgotten mittens a breeze.
 There isn’t a rope tow or magic carpet so your little one needs to feel confident enough to handle the chair lift.
 Fortunately the “School House” chair moves extremely slowly and is low to the ground, a perfect intro to chair lifts for both child and parent..
 Pros: Affordability.
 Easy access to ski hill.
 Cons: No rope tow/magic carpet.

 Cost: Kids 6 and under are free.
 An adult ticket for just the two beginner chair lifts is $44 ( $39 if you buy online in advance. ) Standard adult ticket is $79

-This ski resort has all the bells and whistles; an ice skating rink, shops, restaurants, a gondola and ski runs for every ability level.
+This ski resort has all the bells and whistles.
+There is an ice skating rink, shops, restaurants, a gondola and ski runs for every ability level.
 Unfortunately this comes at a price.
 It’s $136 for an adult lift ticket and $80 for kids over 4.
 (Kids under 5 are free) .
-So to get the most bang for your buck I would only recommend this if you’re going to splurge on ski school and enjoy a day of skiing sans children or if your kids have the stamina to take advantage of the multiple magic carpet runs and beginner chair lifts.
-Also, make sure that your child has enough energy to wait for the shuttle from the parking lot to the village, walk through the village, and wait in line for the gondola.
+To get the most bang for your buck I would only recommend this if you’re going to splurge on ski school and enjoy a day of skiing sans children or if your kids have the stamina to take advantage of the bigger mountain.
+Also, make sure that your child has enough energy to take the shuttle from the parking lot to the village, walk through the village, and wait in line for the gondola.
 Our three-year old was pretty exhausted from doing all that in ski boots so we had to take a snack break before even stepping foot on the ski hill.
-I would recommend considering having your child wear snow boots and change into their ski boots once they reach the lodge at the top of the gondola to make the trek from the car to the ski hill less painful for everyone.
+I would recommend considering having your child wear snow boots and change into their ski boots once they reach the lodge at the top of the gondola.
+This will make the trek from the car to the ski hill less painful for everyone.
 At the lodge there are lockers or you can stash your stuff under a table which is what many people do..
 PROS: Enough beginner terrain to keep you busy all day.
 Lots of runs for all ability levels.
 Gondola ride is fun for kids.
 Outdoor fire pits scattered throughout the resort are a nice place to get cozy.
 Cons: Expensive.
 Time consuming /challenging to get small children from the car to the ski runs.